 - Watch the bird carefully when it exits.
 If the bird is disoriented, it might attempt to return to where it was trapped.
 So after it's safely outside, quickly close all the entrances.

 - If possible, note how the bird got inside in the first place, and take steps so that doesn't happen again.
 This might include removing red objects, repairing screens, or making sure doors close securely.

 Picking Up a Hummingbird

-Note: Even with the best intentions, it is a violation of the Federal Migratory Bird Treaty Act to keep a hummingbird captive, even for just a short period.
-They are protected species and must be released into the wild immediately.
-If the bird appears injured or does not regain its strength, it is best to contact a licensed bird rescue center for appropriate assistance.
+Even with the best intentions, it is a violation of the Federal Migratory Bird Treaty Act to keep a hummingbird captive, even for just a short period.
+If a bird appears injured or doesn't regain its strength, contact a licensed bird rescue center for assistance.

-If trapped hummingbirds are a regular problem in your garage, shed or house, it is best to look for simple solutions instead of staging frequent rescues.
-Try…
+If trapped hummingbirds are a regular problem on your property, look for preventative solutions instead of staging frequent rescues.
+Try the following: